Julia-Budzisz/Do-you-trust-them/README.md

 - How to work with audio in unity
 - How to switch between cameras, and have several canvases in the project
 - I improved working with UI
 - Creating scripts and systems with other programmers
+  # Gameplay